Applied Behavior Analysis (ABA)-Early Start Denver Model (ESDM) Services

 The Early Start Denver Model (ESDM) is a comprehensive early intervention program that integrates behavioral, relationship-based, and developmental approaches into an intensive, evidence-based intervention program for children with autism, ages 12 months to 60 months.
-Children participating in ESDM therapy receive a minimum of 12 to 25 hours of individualized home-based programming, carried out by trained interventionists and parents, during natural routines and play-based activities.
+Children participating in ESDM therapy receive a minimum of 12 to 25 hours of individualized home-based or community programming, carried out by trained interventionists and parents, during natural routines and play-based activities.
 The program encompasses a developmental curriculum that defines the skills to be taught at any given time, and a set of teaching procedures used to deliver this content.
-It is not tied to a specific delivery setting; however, it can be delivered by therapy teams and/or parents in group programs, or through individual therapy sessions in either a clinical setting or the child's home.

 The core features of the ESDM include: